berkeley-dsep-infra/datahub/incidents/2017-05-09-gce-billing.md

 ### 17:09

 provisioner-01 is manually started.
-All clusters are still present but the containers are in a ContainerCreating state.
+All pods in the datahub namespace are deleted.

 ### 17:15

-datahub is back online. stat28 and prob140 are stuck in the ContainerCreating state so their hub pods are manually killed.
+datahub is back online. stat28 and prob140 hub pods are manually killed.
 After a few moments the hubs are back online.
+The autoscaler is started.

+### 17:19

+The slack duplicator is started.

 ## Conclusion

-There was not sufficient visibility into the billing alerts.
+There was not sufficient monitoring of the billing status.

 ## Action items